Skip to content

 Ensure a theme is set on the Website

-Setting hyva/default on a store view only and keeping the lower Website and Store set to -- No Theme -- will cause issues on the store front.
+Setting hyva/default on a store view and keeping the lower Website and Store set to -- No Theme -- will cause issues on the storefront.

 If you set the Hyvä theme at a Store or Store View level, be sure to also set a theme on the Website.

-It does not matter what theme - it could be Luma of Hyvä or another theme - as long as it is set.
+It does not matter what theme - it could be Luma of Hyvä or any other theme - as long as it is set.

 In developer mode, you should now be able to see the theme in action on the frontend.
 A cache flush might be required.

-In deploy mode production, running bin/magento setup:static-content:deploy is required.
+In production deploy mode, running bin/magento setup:static-content:deploy is required.

-In deploy mode default the newly installed modules will not be automatically enabled.
-You should however never operate a Magento store in default mode.
+In default deploy mode the newly installed modules will not be automatically enabled, so you have to do so using bin/magento module:enable for each one.
+That said, you should never operate a Magento store in default mode anyway.

 Additional Steps

-Please follow the Additional Steps instructions in the section above for license holders.
+Please also follow the Additional Steps in the instructions above.